Lobolo: Negotiations

-In South African law, certain requirements must be complied with; in order to conclude a valid customary marriage (including the negotiation of the lobolo).
+In South African law, certain requirements must be complied with; in order to conclude a valid customary marriage (including the negotiation of the lobolo or mamalo).
 This negotiation is a crucial step towards a valid customary marriage, in law and in culture.
 A distinction is made between 'lobolo' or 'lobola', the tangible form of asset that constitutes an agreed-upon dowry, and the lobolo negotiations, the set of legal customary processes that constitutes the fundamental dialogues between the two families and is necessary to establish the lobolo and the conclusion of the negotiation.
 The latter always precedes the former.

 The process of lobolo negotiations can be culturally varied, long, and complex, and involves many members from both the bride and the groom's extended families; normally, this would just be the uncles of the marrying parties, as well as the fathers, where custom allows.
 The groom is not allowed to participate directly in the actual negotiations.
 In some cultures, women may be present in the negotiations, while some households hold on to a tradition of not allowing women to actively take part in the negotiations.

+The process typically starts with a letter from the groom's delegation delivered to the bride's family, requesting a date to meet and discuss.

 Ivulamlomo is a key process to the negotiation as negotiations cannot begin until this traditional act has been observed.
 Often, to dispel any tensions between the families, in modern times a bottle of brandy is placed on the table; however, this is not required nor is the vulamlomo limited to brandy, and it can be traditional sorghum beer or cash.
 This is usually not drunk; it is simply a gesture to welcome the guest family and make everyone feel more relaxed, and it is known as ivulamlomo, which, literally translated, is isiXhosa for mouth opener (Sotho pulamolomo) i.e. price for opening your mouth (to speak) to express the purpose of your visit.
 It is up to the potential wife's delegation to decide whether to make use of the alcohol or keep it closed.

 Lobolo cannot be paid in full in one go, the groom's delegation will need to come again after the first negotiations to finish paying for their bride-to-be.
 Once the lobolo has been paid in full then the next step follows which is called izibizo, which can happen on the day when lobolo negotiations are concluded.
 This step involves the groom's delegation giving the bride's family according to the list that was issued presents, which may include blankets, pinafores, doeks, shawls, and three-foot pots or grass mats for women and coats, walking sticks, hats, beer pots for men.
 There is then a celebration to mark the occasion.